alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 > Does anyone use CloudFormation or Terraform to manage their serverless resources?
 Possibly but come on, there is a better way!
 {: .prompt-info }

-> To manage your serverless resources, there are much better options:
+> To manage your serverless resources, the natural way to do it is using the following IaC technologies:
 >
 > - `SAM (Serverless Application Model) / Serverless Framework`: declarative option with templates.
-Specific frameworks for serverless applications
+It is a specific framework for Serverless applications.
-> - `CDK / Pulumi`: add a level of abstraction and allow you to define the infrastructure with modern programming languages {: .prompt-tip }
+> - `CDK / Pulumi`: add a level of abstraction and allow you to define the infrastructure with modern programming languages.
+{: .prompt-tip }

 In this article, we will review the approach to combining both **CDK + SAM**.

 > By the way, CDK + SAM is my preferred approach: you get the best of the 2 options!
+What do you think?
+You can share your opinion in the comments!
 {: .prompt-info }

 ## CDK vs SAM

-In the following articles, you will find the basics of CDK and SAM.
+In the linked articles below, you will find information about CDK and SAM.

 - CDK basics: [How to create infrastructure with CDK](/posts/how-to-create-infrastructure-with-cdk/){:target="_blank"}
 - SAM basics: [How to create serverless applications with SAM](/posts/how-to-create-serverless-applications-with-sam/){:target="_blank"}